Hlunlun/MedMNIST-Classification/README.md

-# Classification of Pneumonia, TB and Normal
+# Classification of Chest X-Ray images: Pneumonia, Turberculosis and Normal

 ## Get Started
 1. Install the required packages